WebReflection/hyperHTML/README.md

 ## Features

-  * Zero dependencies and fits in about 1KB (minzipped)
+  * Zero dependencies and it fits in **less than 1.5KB** (minzipped)
   * Uses directly native DOM instead of inventing new syntax/APIs, DOM diffing, or virtual DOM
   * Designed for [template literals](http://www.ecma-international.org/ecma-262/6.0/#sec-template-literals), a templating feature built in to JS
   * Compatible with vanilla DOM elements and vanilla JS data structures `*`
-  * Compatible 1:1 with Babel transpiled output, hence compatible with every browser you can think of
+  * Also compatible with Babel transpiled output, hence suitable for every browser you can think of

 `*` <sup><sub> actually, this is just a 100% vanilla JS utility, that's why is most likely the fastest and also the smallest.
 I also fell like I'm writing Assembly these days ... anyway ...</sub></sup>